Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

 Using psychrometric chart:

-Insight: Your tower is only 58% thermally efficient despite 70% η_std.
+Insight: Tower is only 58% thermally efficient despite 70% η_std.

 Saturation Efficiency